OISTE/repository/OWGTMCPS.md

 ### 1.5.1  Organization administering the document

-This document is administered by the OGTM Policy Approval Authority (referred from now as PAA).
+This document is administered by the OWGTM Policy Approval Authority (referred from now as PAA).

 The PAA has a series of distinct functions but does not operate as a separate legal Entity.
 It is managed and organized in accordance with a process that draws on expertise within the OISTE Foundation and WISeKey.
 The PAA has been established to develop, review and/or approve the practices, policies and procedures for the entire Trust Model, subject to guidelines established by the members and advisors of the OISTE Foundation and WISeKey.

 ### 1.5.2  Contact person

-- **Name:** OISTE Foundation - OGTM Policy Approval Authority
+- **Name:** OISTE Foundation - OWGTM Policy Approval Authority
 - **email address:** cps@oiste.org, cps@wisekey.com
 - **Address:** Avenue Louis-Casaï 58 - 1216 Cointrin - Switzerland